IowaDave/Switched-Voltage-Divider/README.md

 Bob Dorr, a famous Blues musician in Iowa, once told me, "The best ability is *avail*ability."
 PNP transistors shine in that light for this purpose.
 Even better, I had them on hand already.

 Now you know why I used transistors.

-### Circuit To-Dos
-A few more resistors will likely come into play as my parallel programmer project advances.

-1. A 10-K pullup between the PNP's base and the 16-volt source could help to guard against brief, unwanted current flow when the base is in an indeterminate state, such as when the transistor is first powering-up.

-2. A current-limiting resistor on the base of the NPN might make sense.
-It needs less than 1 milliAmp of current there.
-Any resistor value ranging from 1K to 5K ought to satisfy requirements.

-3. A current-limiting resistor might be needed between the Point-of-Presence and whatever connects to it.
-Or it might not.
-Parallel programming connects it to the reset pin of the target AVR controller.
-Reset is an ordinary I/O pin that will be and remain in a high-impedance state.
-I believe "high-impedance" means no current would flow through the pin in any event.